iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 flag to exclude sharing cached data.

 You can optionally manage your pushed experiments from Studio.
-If you have saved your token as described above for [live metrics](#live-metrics-and-plots), DVC will notify Studio when you push an experiment.
+If you have saved your token as described above for [live experiments](#live-metrics-and-plots), DVC will notify Studio when you push an experiment.
 Otherwise, you may use the reload button in Studio.

 ![Sharing experiments in Studio](/img/exp-sharing-studio.png)